-New York, New York July 30, 2001 SIGA Technologies, Inc. 420 Lexington Avenue, Suite 620 New York, New York 10170
+New York, New York May 2, 2005

+SIGA Technologies, Inc. 420 Lexington Avenue, Suite 408 New York, New York 10170

 PROXY STATEMENT

 ANNUAL MEETING OF STOCKHOLDERS

-AUGUST 15, 2001
+MAY 26, 2005

-This proxy statement is furnished to stockholders of SIGA Technologies, Inc. ("Siga") in connection with the solicitation of proxies, in the accompanying form, by the Board of Directors of Siga (the "Board") for use in voting at the Annual Meeting of Stockholders ("Annual Meeting") to be held at the offices of Kramer Levin Naftalis & Frankel LLP, 919 Third Avenue, 37th Floor, New York, New York 10022, on Wednesday, August 15, 2001, at 9:00 a.m., and at any adjournment or postponement thereof.
+This proxy statement is furnished to stockholders of SIGA Technologies, Inc. ("SIGA") in connection with the solicitation of proxies, in the accompanying form, by the Board of Directors of SIGA (the "Board of Directors") for use in voting at the Annual Meeting of Stockholders (the "Annual Meeting") to be held at the offices of Kramer Levin Naftalis & Frankel LLP, 1177 Avenue of the Americas, 29th Floor, New York, New York 10036, on Thursday, May 26, 2005, at 10:30 a.m., and at any adjournment or postponement thereof.

-This proxy statement, and the accompanying form of proxy, are first being mailed to stockholders on or about July 31, 2001.
+This proxy statement, and the accompanying form of proxy, are first being mailed to stockholders on or about May 2, 2005.